waimea-jlerch/200DTD-assesment/docs/Development.md

 I would need to ask if they are happy with the 'International Events' being in yellow or another color.

-After that we looked at the student list page and my end-user commented that:
->I think that when we add the student and accidentally type the same pin as someone else and click try again the all the previous value that I have typed in should be there so that admin don't have to type it all out again

 after letting them play around with the site I asked them if there is anything that feels akward to use and they commented that:
 >I think the only thing that will make it better is if we have a 'back' button to go back to the previous page